Geometric Manin's conjecture in characteristic $p$: Rational curves on Fano varieties in characteristic

 \begin{exam} Suppose $X$ is a smooth Fano hypersurface in $\mathbb{P}^{n}$.
 It is known that $X$ is separably rationally connected when $X$ is general (\cite{Zhu24}), or even when $X$ is a general Fano complete intersection (\cite{CZ14}).

 The case of an arbitrary smooth Fano hypersurface is still open. \cite{ST19} shows separable rational connectedness of all Fano hypersurfaces of index $\geq 2$ with degree less than the characteristic (and a similar statement for Fano complete intersections).
 However, in general it can be difficult to find a very free rational curve: \cite{Cheng25} shows that the minimal degree of a very free rational curve on a Fano hypersurface cannot be bounded above by a linear function in the dimension or the degree.
-There is an alternative approach to this problem using the circle method.
-See \cite[Theorem 1.5]{BW23}. \end{exam}
+There is an alternative approach to the question of Koll\'ar using the circle method.
+Indeed, \cite[Theorem 1.5]{BW23} bounds the dimension of the locus parametrizing non-free rational curves in the moduli space of rational curves on a Fano hypersurface when the dimension is large compared to the degree of a hypersurface.
+In particular, this shows the existence of free rational curves in these cases. \end{exam}

 \cite{CS22} proves similar results for complete intersections in certain homogeneous varieties.